 A UPS solves this by persisting information about the user in a datastore.
-At a minimum, it should create a mapping of userID to variation assignment.
+At a minimum, it should create a mapping of user ID to variation assignment.
 Implementing a UPS requires exposing a lookup and save function that either returns or persists a user profile dictionary.
-The JSON schema for this dictionary can be found in our developer documentation.
-This service also assumes all userIDs are consistent across all use cases and sessions.
+Our developer documentation includes the JSON schema for this dictionary.
+This service also assumes all user IDs are consistent across all use cases and sessions.

 We recommend caching user information after first lookup to speed future lookups.